 Please take a moment to review our community guidelines for students, which aim to share our classroom ethos and help set the stage for the best possible learning experience.

 Atlas Obscura Online Courses

 Anca L. Szilágyi is a Brooklynite living in Chicago.
 Her fiction appears in Lilith Magazine, Confrontation, Fairy Tale Review, and elsewhere.
-Her nonfiction appears in Los Angeles Review of Books, Orion Magazine, Electric Literature, and elsewhere.
+Her nonfiction appears in Los Angeles Review of Books, Orion Magazine, Newsweek, and elsewhere.
 She is the recipient of fellowships and awards from Made at Hugo House, Jack Straw Cultural Center, 4Culture, Vermont Studio Center, and Artist Trust.
 The Stranger hailed Anca as “a fantastic magical realist.”
-She is the author of Daughters of the Air, which Shelf Awareness called “a striking debut from a writer to watch” and The Seattle Review of Books called “a creation of unearthly talents.”
-Her second novel is forthcoming in Fall 2022.
+She is the author of the novels Daughters of the Air, which Shelf Awareness called “a striking debut from a writer to watch” and Dreams Under Glass, which Buzzfeed Books called "a novel for our modern times."

 This is an interactive, small-group seminar that meets over Zoom.
 Students may be encouraged to participate in discussions, work on assignments outside of class, and workshop projects with their instructor or classmates.
 Due to the interactive nature of this course, we strongly recommend students attend as many live sessions as possible.
 Within 72 hours after each session meets, students will receive access to a recording of the live session, which they can watch for up to two weeks after the course concludes.